Health Service dental charges and treatments

 Dental amalgam restrictions

-Restrictions are now placed on the use of dental amalgam in children under 15 years old and of pregnant or breastfeeding women, see information below.
+Restrictions are now placed on the use of dental amalgam in children under 15 years old and of pregnant or breastfeeding women.
 This is unless the dentist thinks that it is necessary.

 Dentists will often use different techniques and materials but in some circumstances dental amalgam is still the best filling material to use.